masukomi/oh-my-git/README.md

 ![alt tag](https://raw.github.com/arialdomartini/oh-my-git-gh-pages/gh-pages/images/shut-up.gif)

+# Oh-My-Git
+Is a better shell prompt for git users.
+When you're in a git repo it will tell you what branch you're on, if you have untracked,staged, deleted, and/or modified files, what remote branch it's trackingand much more.

+### Note
+This is is a fork from [the original repo](https://github.com/arialdomartini/oh-my-git) that has some graphical / readibility improvements.

 # Installation
 ## <a name="install-the-font"></a>The Font

 oh-my-git is shipped with 3 themes.
 The one showed above is called [oppa-lana-style](https://github.com/arialdomartini/oh-my-git-themes/blob/oppa-lana-style/oppa-lana-style.zsh-theme).
-It's based on the [Awesome-Terminal-Fonts](https://github.com/gabrielelana/awesome-terminal-fonts) by [@gabrielelana](https://github.com/gabrielelana).
-The screenshots above use the font [Source Code Pro](https://github.com/adobe/Source-Code-Pro) by Adobe patched to include additional glyphs from [Powerline](https://github.com/powerline/powerline) and from Awesome-Terminal-Fonts, but you can choose any other of the Awesome-Terminal-Fonts.
+It's based on the [Awesome-Terminal-Fonts](https://github.com/gabrielelana/awesome-terminal-fonts/tree/patching-strategy/patched) by [@gabrielelana](https://github.com/gabrielelana).
+The screenshots above use the font Source Code Pro by [Adobe](https://github.com/adobe/Source-Code-Pro) patched to include additional glyphs from [Powerline](https://github.com/powerline/powerline) and from Awesome-Terminal-Fonts, but you can choose any other of the Awesome-Terminal-Fonts.

-You can freely [download](https://github.com/gabrielelana/awesome-terminal-fonts/tree/patching-strategy/patched) the fonts from the original repo.
+**[Download](https://github.com/gabrielelana/awesome-terminal-fonts/tree/patching-strategy/patched)** the fonts from the original repo.

 To install one of the fonts, on OS X just double click on the corresponding ```ttf``` file and click on ```Install font```.
 So far, I didn't find a way to make the fallback strategy work on OS X.